-• How does the reference benchmark take into account sustainability factors in a way that is continuously aligned with the sustainable investment objective?

-How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?
+- How is the reference benchmark continuously aligned with each of the environmental or social characteristics promoted by the financial product?
+N/A. - How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?